Kristen Wiig Hilariously Butchers Hallelujah While Singing With James Corden

 Corden tried coaching Wiig, but she still managed to get tongue tied, uttering words like Halle Berry, Hickory Farms and challah bread in lieu of "hallelujah."

-After much persistence, the host finally got Wiig to say the word correctly.
+After much persistence, the host finally got Wiig to sing the word correctly.
 In what appeared to be a small miracle, the two sang the song well.
 However, things went awry again once a choir joined them on stage.

 Watch the video to see what happens.